Self-Initiated Program (SIP) Supportive Services

 Effective April 7, 2008, clients can request supportive services prior to the approval of the SIP.
 However, reimbursement will only occur when the following conditions are met:

-Costs Incurred after Beginning Date of Aid Prior to Signing WTW Plan
+Costs Incurred after the Beginning Date of Aid Prior to Signing the WTW Plan

-Reimbursement for Costs Incurred for Current Academic Period or Term
+Reimbursement for Costs Incurred for the Current Academic Period or Term

 CWES staff must only reimburse supportive service costs that were necessary for participation in the academic period or term (semester or quarter) in which the SIP is approved.
 Reimbursement must NOT be paid when a recipient pays for a supportive service cost after the beginning date of aid, but that cost is associated with an academic term that ended prior to the beginning date of aid or the term the SIP was approved.